znsoftm/ESA4TC/README.md

 ## TCSD for Chinese ##

-This repository is acommodating code for paper **TCSD: Text Classification with a Single Document for Chinese **.
+This repository is acommodating code for paper **HLTCC: Human-Like Text Classification for Chinese **.

 In practice, we always do not have enough samples for text classification, especially in a special field, such as privacy security field.